Kochsvej: Buildings

-The two oldest houses with address on Kochsvej are considerably older than the street.
+The two oldest houses with addresses on Kochsvej are considerably older than the street.
 The house at No. 3 was built for music teacher Adolph Lund in 1852.
 The building was designed by Bernhard Seidelin.
 The neighbor at No. 5A is from 1867.

-The house at No. 24 was built for the namesake gardener F. J. Koch's own use.
+The house at No. 24 was built for the namesake gardener F. J. Koch's use.
 It was completed in 1898 to a design by the architect Julius Schmidth.

 The villa at No. 18 (11900, SAVE value 3) was designed by Thorvald Jørgensen.
 It now houses the head office of the London Toast Theatre.

 The two large villas at No. 30 and No. 32 were both built in 1901 to designs by H.P.N.
 Hedemann.
 Frederik Barfod's School, a private primary school with roots dating back to 1834, is now based in the three villas at No. 32-35.

 The corner building at Kochsvej 44-46 / Vesterbrogade 176 is from 1888 and was built by master builder O. Strassen, The corner building on the other side of the street (Kochsvej 35-37 / Vesterbrogade 174) is from 1899 and was constructed by master builder P. Christensen.
 The corner building at Frederiksberg Allé 53/Kochsvej 2 is from 1904 and was designed by Ole Boye in collaboration with Ludvig Andersen.

-The Historicist apartment building at No. 21-33 is from 1897–1901 and was designed by Johannes Zehngraff.
+The Historicist apartment building at No. 21-33 is from 1897 to 1901 and was designed by Johannes Zehngraff.
 The Historicist apartment buildings at No. 7-11 and No. 13 are from 1898 and were both designed by Julius Bagger.
 The Historicist apartment building at No. 15 is from 1897.

 The Rococo Revival style apartment building at No. 6-8 is from 1905 and was designed by C. W. Christiansen.